 Myrtleford is situated on the Ovens Highway, near where the Ovens River and the Buffalo River meet.

-The earliest known European settler to the area was a Mr John Hillas, who owned the cattle run known as the Myrtle Creek Run.
-After gold was discovered in the Buckland Valley in 1852, thousands of travelling miners would cross Myrtle Creek en route to the goldfields and would use the area as a place to rest.
+The earliest known European settler to the area was Mr John Hillas, who owned the cattle run known as the Myrtle Creek Run.
+After gold was discovered in the Buckland Valley in 1852, thousands of travelling miners would cross Myrtle Creek enroute to the goldfields and would use the area as a place to rest.
 A small township developed near the fording (crossing) place and was aptly named Myrtleford.

 Early agriculture was fruit and vegetables grown by Chinese miners, followed by dairying, tobacco and hops growing.
-Much later in the 1940s Myrtleford would become well known for its tobacco growing, housing the headquarters of the Victorian Tobacco Grower’s Association.

 Stage coaches ran between Beechworth, Myrtleford and Bright from the 1850s and the first store opened in 1856.
 By 1889 Myrtleford had three churches, a library and two schools.

 Responsibility for the township of Myrtleford changed several times.
-Originally the Buckland Roads District, created in 1862, was responsible for the township of Myrtleford, until Myrtleford became part of the Shire of Bright in 1866.
+Originally the Buckland Roads District, created in 1862, was responsible for the township of Myrtleford until it became part of the Shire of Bright in 1866.
 However, the establishment of ridings into the Shire of Bright in 1869 created dissatisfaction regarding the sharing of rate revenue, and the Myrtleford and District Progress Association were proactive in campaigning for residents pushing for Myrtleford to be a separate municipality from Bright.